cpojer/expo-docs/versions/unversioned/guides/publishing.md

 `exp publish`.
 No setup is required, go ahead and create a new project and publish it without any changes and you will see that it works.

-When you do this, the packager will minify all your code and generate two versions of your code (one for iOS, one for Android) and then upload those to a CDN.
+When you do this, Metro will minify all your code and generate two versions of your code (one for iOS, one for Android) and then upload those to a CDN.
 You’ll get a link like [https://exp.host/@ccheever/an-example](https://exp.host/@ccheever/an-example) that anyone can load your project from.